-Modern building codes require most new homes to have adequate insulation, but older homes often lack adequate insulation to keep you warm.
+Modern building codes require most new homes to have adequate insulation, but older homes often lack sufficient insulation to keep you warm.
 In addition, experts recommend around 15 inches of attic insulation to get the most out of your home’s heat, saving you money on creating more heat to replace it as it’s lost.

 Find cracks and damage in your driveway, steps, and foundation before it gets too cold.
 Small cracks in concrete can cause damage.
-Water can freeze in the crack, causing it to widen.
+Water can freeze in the trial, causing it to widen.
 Eventually, you’ll have a much bigger problem that’ll be difficult and costly to fix.

 Winter may be the best time to buy one of these!
 Our list of 5 cheap ways to winterize your northern Michigan home includes a thermostat.

 Many small and large ways exist to increase your home’s value, but essential maintenance is critical to protecting your investment.
 If you want to buy a home in Northern Michigan this winter, contact the experts at BrookWalsh.com and Northern Michigan Escapes.

 Sealing any drafts is one of the most effective ways to keep your home warm during the winter.
 Currents can occur around doors, windows, and even electrical outlets.
 These drafts can let in cold air, making your home feel chilly and raising your heating bills.

 To seal drafts, inspect your windows and doors for gaps.
 You can use weatherstripping or caulk to fill these gaps.
 For electrical outlets, you can use foam insulation gaskets to prevent drafts.

 Windows can let in a lot of cold air, even if they’re well-sealed.
 To keep the cold air out, consider using heavy curtains.
 Heavy curtains can help to insulate your home and keep it warm.
 They’re also a stylish addition to your home décor.